-Students at the SAN FRANCISCO PENINSULA campus or students who are attending one of our ONLINE PROGRAMS can access mental health services either on the Oakland campus or through the Sutter Employee Assistance Program (EAP) which will connect you with a provider in the community.
+Students at the SACRAMENTO or SAN FRANCISCO PENINSULA campuses, or students who are attending one of our ONLINE PROGRAMS can access mental health services either on the Oakland campus or through the Sutter Employee Assistance Program (EAP) which will connect you with a provider in the community.
 Through EAP students will also receive up to 10 sessions per calendar year, free of charge.
 Please contact (800) 477-2258 to learn more about Sutter EAP.

 AVAILABLE COUNSELING SERVICES